Residential statement of Principles and Practice (Local Offer)

 The team also currently use Motional (Assessment tool for measuring and improving emotional health and wellbeing) this helps support individual interventions for the children and tailors support to be very specific and focussed.

 How will my child be included in activities both on and off site?

 We offer a range of activities both on and off site.
 On site we have the use of the schools vast grounds, which allow us to play lots of different sports, engage in imagery play; teach swimming and bike ability skills.
-We also have a weekly session of Judo with qualified instructors coming into school leading sessions with the support of the care team.
-Offsite we engage with community based events, utilising the media bus, cubs and local football teams.
 The school’s termly themes are incorporated into the different activities on offer each night.
 All activities are risk assessed and children are given support to emotionally regulate and manage unwanted behaviours.
 This allows children the opportunity to participate, develop confidence and engage in new and challenging experiences.

 How will residential support and prepare my child for transitions and adulthood?

 Relationships are the strength of our residential provision, having the opportunity to speak with children about transitions in a supportive environment enables children to succeed.

 Promoting independence skills is threaded through every aspect of our time in residence.
 Each child’s abilities are monitored through a life skill audit and this helps to identify strengths and weaknesses, which inform target setting and planning.

 The keyworker acts as a key advocate with the child and family/carers to support discussions and visits to any new provisions.
 They also produce reports for annual reviews and support the child if needed in their attendance at such meetings.

 The Head of Care Denise Hart, line mangers the Deputy Head Mark smith and all Residential Support Workers.
 The team get regular supervision once a term (pupil progress meetings) and an annual appraisal with termly targets.

 Who can I contact for further information?